Swarup Singh of Jind

-Early life
+Early life and family

-Swarup Singh was born at Bazidpur, the only son of Sardar Karam Singh (d.
+Swarup Singh was born at Wazidpur (today in Patiala District), the only son of Sardar Karam Singh (d.
 1818), who was himself a nephew to Raja Bagh Singh of Jind (1760-1819; r.
-1789-1819) through his father, Rajkumar Bhup Singh (1771–1815).
+1789–1819) through his father, Rajkumar Bhup Singh (1771–1815).
 In his earlier years, Karam Singh had served under Maharaja Ranjit Singh.
 In 1815, Karam Singh was granted the fief of Bazidpur after Bhup Singh's death.
 Through his father, Swarup Singh was a first cousin once removed to Hira Singh of Nabha.
 Karam Singh died in 1818, and Swarup Singh succeeded his father as Sardar of Bazidpur.
+He was the great-grandson of Raja Gajpat Singh and hence a nephew of Maharaja Ranjit Singh.